n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Cron/README.md

     - Every X
     - Custom

 The 'Every X' option allows you to specify the workflow to be triggered every x minutes or hours.
-You can sopecify x by entering a number in the *Value* field.
+You can specify x by entering a number in the *Value* field.
 The 'Custom' option allows you to enter a custom [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) in the *Cron Expression* field.

 You can find the example usage of the Cron node in the [Creating Your First Workflow](../../../../getting-started/creating-your-first-workflow.md) guide.